hollycowart/CSS-intro-with-GitHub/git_branches/README.md

 ##Create a new branch

-Mac: In your GitHub app, in the Branches window or list, find the tiny plus sign on the *master* branch and click it.
+Mac: In your GitHub app, in the Branches window, find the tiny plus sign on the *master* branch and click it.
 You should see text saying, "Create a new branch off master," and a box to type in.

 Windows: In your GitHub app, at the top of the drop-down list, you'll see a box to type in.
 Make sure you see the checkmark on *master.*